 Authored By: Dustin Wood, CPA.
 Dustin has been with the firm 8 years and is the audit manager here at Cook Martin Poulson, PC.
-He specializes in financial statement services and preparation of tax-exempt information returns.
+He specializes in financial statement services.

 The Financial Accounting Standards Board (FASB) and International Accounting Standards Board (IASB) have been working on converging standards between generally accepted accounting principles in the United States of America (U.S. GAAP) and international accounting standards.
 Two of the projects they have been working on, and that continue to move forward, are related to revenue recognition and accounting for leases.
 U.S. GAAP has provided industry-specific and “bright line” guidance in these areas in an effort to make the standards easier to apply.
 The proposed standards, as part of the convergence project, would move away from that guidance making it more difficult to determine when revenue should be recognized and how to account for leases.

 Current practice differs from the proposal in the following four ways: 1) Under the proposal revenue would be recognized only upon transfer of goods or services (i.e. percentage-of-completion recognition could only be used if the customer owns the work-in-progress being built or developed), 2) All distinct goods or services would need to be separately identified, 3) Collectability would affect the amount of revenue recognized, and 4) Estimates would be required to determine the allocation of revenue and the basis for the allocation.

 The revised revenue recognition model being proposed centers around revenue being recognized when promised goods or services are transferred to customers in an amount the company expects to be entitled to.
 The five steps included in the model are as follows: